-Alongside maladaptive perfectionism, international Chinese students often also experience acculturative stress.
-Acculturative stress can be defined as "a stress reaction in response to life events that are rooted in the experience of acculturation, the psychological difficulties in adapting to a new culture, or psychosocial stressors resulting from unfamiliarity with new customs and social norms."
-Studies have consistently shown that Chinese international students experience more acculturative stress than students from European nations because there are more cultural differences between eastern and western countries.
-For Chinese students studying in the United States, their acculturative stress comes from enormous academic pressures, language challenges, food and cultural differences, lack of support, and feelings of discrimination.
-While it is typical amongst students studying in a new country to experience alienation, confusion, stress, anxiety, depression, and many other emotions when adapting to a new environment, Chinese international students' pressures weigh more heavily.
-Chinese students can become overwhelmed and doubt their abilities, leading to depression.
+events that are rooted in the experience of acculturation, the psychological difficulties in adapting to a new culture, or psychosocial stressors resulting from unfamiliarity with new customs and social norms.137 Studies have consistently shown that Chinese international students experience more acculturative stress than students from European nations because there are more cultural differences between eastern and western countries.138 For Chinese students studying in the United States, their acculturative stress comes from enormous academic pressures, language challenges, food and cultural differences, lack of support, and feelings of discrimination.139 While it is typical amongst students studying in a new country to experience alienation, confusion, stress, anxiety, depression, and many other emotions common for students trying to adapt to a new environment, Chinese international students' pressures weigh more heavily.140 Chinese students can become overwhelmed and doubt their abilities, leading to depression.
 Coupled with their fear of failure and their anxiety of becoming acclimated to an entirely new culture, Chinese international students will often cheat, lie, and plagiarize in order to succeed.

-Cheating, or academic dishonesty, comes in many forms: "copying a few sentences without proper citation, working on individual assignments with others, having someone check over a paper before turning it in, and getting questions or answers on a test from someone who had already taken it", are just a few examples.
-While these methods of cheating can be effective, they pale in comparison to the Internet and other technological tools now available to students.
-Having the means and methods of cheating is not usually enough - there also needs to be a motivating factor.
+Cheating, or academic dishonesty, comes in many forms: "copying a few sentences without proper citation, working on individual assignments with others, having someone check over a paper before turning it in, and getting questions or answers on a test from someone who had already taken it", are just a few examples.141 While these methods of cheating can be effective, they pale in comparison to the Internet and other technological tools now available to students.142 Having the means and methods of cheating is not usually enough - there also needs to be a motivating factor.
 There are numerous reasons why a student might cheat.
-Among these are: the student's chances of getting caught, the severity of the penalty, their innate character, being male, not understanding the concept of plagiarism, to save time, temptation and
+Among these are: the student's chances of getting caught, the severity of the penalty, their innate character, being male, not understanding the concept of plagiarism, to save time, temptation and opportunity, peer pressure, and their belief that cheating has no impact on their peers.143 For international students, particularly those from China, add the motivating factors of acculturative stress and maladaptive perfectionism.